 Despite the number of artifacts collected and survey work already completed on the property, much work remains to be done.

-In addition to belowground anomalies identified in previous investigations, at least two small brick features on the site built for unknown purposes contain brick from the mid-1800s.
+In addition to belowground anomalies identified in previous investigations, at least two small brick features on the site, built and used for unknown purposes, contain brick dating to the mid-1800s.

 In combination with historical research, archaeological investigations have great potential to shed light on The Grove’s enslaved community.
 The full extent of burials in the family cemetery also remain unknown.